Frequently Asked Questions

 What is the proposal about?

 Kensington is proposing to build a massive living facility in Ridgewood.
 An ordinance creating the S-1 Senior Overlay Zone District would permit a large, luxury assisted living facility on Block 3611, Lots 1, 19 and 22, bounded by North Maple Avenue, Marshall Street, and Franklin Avenue.
+While the original Ordinance was defeated, a new ordinance has replaced it - in similar scale.
+Additional ordinances have also been introduced.

 Why oppose the proposal?